 As the pain decreases from the surgery, the patient may become more mobile, getting rid of crutches to get around.
-As part of their recovery, the patient might be in a knee brace and will need to follow his physio-implemented exercise plan, which may include mobilisation exercises and strengthening exercises for calf, hamstring and quadriceps muscles.
+As part of the ACL recovery, the patient might be in a knee brace and will need to follow his physio-implemented exercise plan, which may include mobilisation exercises and strengthening exercises for calf, hamstring and quadriceps muscles.

 Pain and swelling should begin to reduce, but regular icing, elevation and anti-inflammatory tablets will be useful tools in helping the patient’s recovery.

-The key thing to remember for the first week to 10 days of recovery is to rest, rest and rest!
+The key thing to remember for the first week to 10 days of ACL recovery is to rest, rest and rest!

 At this time, the patient should be booked in for a post-op review with Dr Buelow, where he can assess any progress and recovery.

 Depending on the patient’s stage of recovery, they will be encouraged to bear his weight or walk without the support of crutches.
 More movement is encouraged to help them regain knee extension; however, no forceful, sudden or painful activity is advised.